michaeltouati/ESVM/contrib.md

 git commit -m "MY COMMIT MESSAGE" -m -a

-describing the more clear and concise as possible the goal of the push in "MY COMMIT MESSAGE"
+describing the more clear and concise as possible the goal of the contribution in "MY COMMIT MESSAGE"

-6) Ask for the merge of your local ESVM branch by typing :
+6) Ask for the merge of your local ESVM branch to the main branch by typing :

 git push